 Limitations of the EMG

 An EMG does not show why the problem occurred or what causes it.
 The test looks primarily at how the muscles react to the nerve problem.
 However, a problem in the nerve could exist anywhere between the spine and the muscle.
 Also, the location may not necessarily occur in the spine.
 Still, an EMG helps to determine the damage to a nerve and if a herniated disc or another problem puts pressure on the nerve roots.
 Also, the test may appear normal when a damaged nerve exists.
 This refers to what doctors call a “false negative,” meaning the test results look negative, even though actually positive.

 Risks Associated with an EMG

-There are few risks associated with EMG.
+EMGs do have a small amount of risks associated with them.
 For instance, anytime a doctor inserts a needle into the body, a small chance of infection will exist.
-However, the risk is almost absent in this type of test.
+However, the risk is really small with an EMG test.